JaredFitz/DnD-Spell-Database/README.md

-# DnD-Spell-Database
+This is a single page ASP.NET application with Knockout.js created to practice knockout.

-Single page ASP.NET application with Knockout.js created to practice knockout
+I followed tutorials on knockout and ASP.NET to learn how to implement it into a database.
+User can add new spells or delete old spells.